NDA INFORMATION

 • “The parties confirm that they agree to keep the existence and terms of this Agreement and the circumstances concerning the termination of your employment confidential….”

-This means that you agree not to speak about anything related to your experience, to anyone, for ever.
+• This means that you agree not to speak about anything related to your experience, to anyone, forever.

 • your spouse or your family (but not usually your work colleagues or friends)

-• a professional counsellor
+• a professional counselor

 • a medical professional